US troops deploy to Bulgaria as part of NATO operation to support Eastern European allies

 "We are not in a position right now to collaborate on the military level, but our political leaders will engage and try to find common ground," he said.

 US Secretary of State Rex Tillerson said Thursday that the United States "will consider working with Russia" when practical but will stand up for US and allies' interests when the two nations disagree.
-Tillerson spokes after a meeting with his Russian counterpart Sergey Lavrov on the sidelines of the G20 summit in Bonn, Germany.
+Tillerson spoke after a meeting with his Russian counterpart Sergey Lavrov on the sidelines of the G20 summit in Bonn, Germany.

 "As we search for new common ground, we expect Russia to honor its commitment to the Minsk Agreements and work to deescalate the violence in the Ukraine," Tillerson said.